Kern Community Foundation Scholarship FAQs

 When will I be notified about the outcome of my application?

-If I am selected as a recipient, how much will I receive?
+If I receive a scholarship, how much will I receive?

 What will my scholarship pay for?

-Depending on the scholarship, it may pay for tuition, room and board, books, fees and/or other related educational expenses.
-This will be outlined in your award notification.
+Depending on the scholarship, it may pay for tuition, room and board, books, fees, and/or other related educational expenses.
+Your award notification will outline the details.

 If I already have all the funding I need for this school year, can I defer my scholarship to next year?